royal0959/tf2-vscript-dump/README.md

 A rogues gallery of personal vscript projects

 # Index
-* ``cowmangler charge shot override`` - Replaces cowmangler charge-shot with short circuit ball, be modified to use other projectiles
+* ``cowmangler charge shot override`` - Replaces cowmangler charge-shot with short circuit ball, can be modified to use other projectiles